thoughtbot/dotfiles/README.md

 Setting the `RCRC` environment variable tells `rcup` to use standard configuration options:

-* Exclude the `README.md`, `README-ES.md` and `LICENSE` files, which are part of the `dotfiles` repository but do not need to be symlinked in.
+* Exclude the `README.md`, `README-ES.md`, and `LICENSE` files which are part of the `dotfiles` repository but do not need to be symlinked in.
-* Give precedence to personal overrides which by default are placed in `~/dotfiles-local`
+* Give precedence to personal overrides, which by default are placed in `~/dotfiles-local`
 * Please configure the `rcrc` file if you'd like to make personal overrides in a different directory